kora-projects/kora-docs/mkdocs/blog/en/compile-time-diagnostics.md

 ---

-## Compile-Time Architecture Is Best Understood as Architecture Compilation
+## Compile-Time Architecture Is Best Understood as Architecture Compilation { #architecture-compilation }

 A useful mental model is that Kora compiles more than language syntax.
 It compiles part of the application architecture.